Do You Have Questions About Sun Blocking Clothing? I do too, and apparently, we aren’t the only ones.

 - Fabrics That Have Dye Added

-One remark I often hear is that the garments are hot.
-Remember, protecting you from the sun and keeping you cooler are two different procedures.
-Yes, a shirt may still be hot and cause you to sweat, but protect you from the sun.
+Yes, a shirt may still be hot and cause you to sweat, but protects you from the sun.

 The most common fabrics with these tight weaves are denim and polyester.